What is My Health Record?

 An individual’s My Health Record may contain various types of content from the consumer, their healthcare providers, and Medicare.
 Consumers have the option to restrict access to some or all of the documents in their My Health Record by different healthcare organisations, such as particular general practices (but not individual healthcare providers, such as general practitioners [GPs]).
 Healthcare providers who are caring for a consumer in an emergency can access that person’s My Health Record without obtaining consent.

-In the 2017–18 Budget, the Australian Government announced that every person known to Medicare or the Department of Veterans’ Affairs (DVA) who has not already registered for a My Health Record will automatically have a record created for them in 2018, unless they choose to opt out.
+In the 2017–18 Budget, the Australian Government announced that every person known to Medicare or the Department of Veterans’ Affairs (DVA) who has not already registered for a My Health Record will automatically have a record created for them unless they choose to opt-out.
+The opt-out period was then extended to 31 January 2019.
 Individuals can cancel their My Health Record at any time.